isc-projects/bind9/doc/arm/reference.rst

 ``allow-query-cache``, ``allow-query-cache-on``, ``allow-transfer``,
 ``allow-update``, ``allow-update-forwarding``, ``blackhole``, and ``keep-response-order`` all use address match lists.
-Similarly, the ``listen-on`` option will cause the server to refuse queries on any of the machine's addresses which do not match the list.
+Similarly, the ``listen-on`` option causes the server to refuse queries on any of the machine's addresses which do not match the list.

 Order of insertion is significant.
-If more than one element in an ACL is found to match a given IP address or prefix, preference will be given to the one that came *first* in the ACL definition.
+If more than one element in an ACL is found to match a given IP address or prefix, preference is given to the one that came *first* in the ACL definition.
 Because of this first-match behavior, an element that defines a subset of another element in the list should come before the broader element, regardless of whether either is negated.
 For example, in ``1.2.3/24; !
-1.2.3.13;`` the 1.2.3.13 element is completely useless because the algorithm will match any lookup for 1.2.3.13 to the 1.2.3/24 element.
+1.2.3.13;`` the 1.2.3.13 element is completely useless because the algorithm matches any lookup for 1.2.3.13 to the 1.2.3/24 element.
 Using ``!
 1.2.3.13; 1.2.3/24`` fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3.\* hosts pass through.